Let's talk

 Marketing Ops 101: The Stack That Scales Past $5M

 There’s a specific kind of pain that hits businesses somewhere between $2M and $5M in revenue.
+It shows up right around the point where nobody can hold the whole system in their head anymore.
 The marketing that got you here stops working as well as it used to.
 Your leads-to-close ratio is inconsistent.
 You’re not sure which channel is actually driving growth.
 The CRM is a mess because three different people set it up three different ways.
 Your email automation exists but nobody really trusts what it’s doing.
+You get the picture.

-This isn’t a marketing problem.
-It’s an ops problem.
-And it’s extremely common.
+And this isn’t just a marketing problem.
+It’s an operations and systems problem.
+And it’s extremely common for growing small businesses.

 Why the accidental stack breaks

-Most marketing stacks at this revenue level weren’t designed — they accumulated.
-Someone added Mailchimp because it was free.
-Then a new sales hire brought their HubSpot preference and got a licence.
-Then someone connected the two with a Zapier workflow that nobody documented.
-Then a contractor built a custom dashboard in Google Sheets that queries a database that nobody remembers setting up.
+Most marketing stacks at this revenue level weren’t designed but rather they accumulated overtime and across multiple people.
+Someone might have added Mailchimp because it was free, but then a new sales hire brought their HubSpot preference and got a licence.
+Then someone connected the two with a Zapier workflow that nobody documented, and when the workflow breaks, nobody knows how to troubleshoot.
+And then these types of things continue to cascade with no solution in site.

 The result is a system where: